ettanin/Meteobridge-MB-SMART/README.md

 1.this version uses a reworked menu and slimmer code

-2.this version uses a new jquery library for pop up moduels and charts offering a a better user experience when using mobile devices in landscape view. the new library is called Lity and is ultra-lightweight .more info https://sorgalla.com/lity/
+2.this version uses a new jquery library for pop up moduels and charts offering a better user experience when using mobile devices in landscape view. the new library is called Lity and is ultra-lightweight .more info https://sorgalla.com/lity/

 3.all popup modules and scripts have been changed to use new library , thus meaning it is not